 The residence halls will close at 12:00 midnight Sunday through Thursday; 1:00 a.m.
 Friday and Saturday.
-Students are to check in at the stated closing hours.
+Students are to check in by the stated closing hours.
 Violators will be disciplined.

-Students may not leave residence for any reason between closing time and 6:00 a.m.
+Students may not leave residence halls for any reason between closing time and 6:00 a.m.
 The use of windows for exits, except for fire, is prohibited.

-Visitors are not permitted in the residence halls after closing time.
+Non-registered guests / or Visitors (as noted above) are not permitted in the residence halls after closing time.